SarthakSrivastava3005/Jenkins/Jenkins-GitHub-Integration-WebHook/README.md

 - **GitHub (Source Control)** → Hosts the code repository.
 - **Jenkins (CI Tool)** → Fetches code, runs automated builds/tests, and provides real-time build feedback.

-By the end, each push to GitHub will trigger Jenkins automatically — achieving **Continuous Integration**.
+By the end, each push to GitHub will trigger Jenkins automatically, achieving **Continuous Integration**.

 ---